Collaboration Promotes Group Resilience in Multi-Agent RL: Abstract

 \section{Abstract}

-AI agents need to be robust to unexpected changes in their environment in order to safely operate in real-world scenarios.
-While some work has been done on this type of robustness in the single-agent case, in this work we introduce the idea that collaboration with other agents can help agents adapt to environment perturbations in multi-agent reinforcement learning settings.
-We first formalize this notion of {\em resilience} of a group of agents.
-We then empirically evaluate different collaboration protocols and examine their effect on resilience.
-We see that all of the collaboration approaches considered lead to greater resilience compared to baseline, in line with our hypothesis.
-We discuss future direction and the general relevance of the concept of resilience introduced in this work.
+To effectively operate in various dynamic scenarios, RL agents must be resilient to unexpected changes in their environment.
+Previous work on this form of resilience has focused on single-agent settings.
+In this work, we introduce and formalize a multi-agent variant of resilience, which we term {\em group resilience}.
+We further hypothesize that collaboration with other agents is key to achieving group resilience; collaborating agents adapt better to environmental perturbations in multi-agent reinforcement learning (MARL) settings.
+We test our hypothesis empirically by evaluating different collaboration protocols and examining their effect on group resilience.
+Our experiments show that all the examined collaborative approaches achieve higher group resilience than their non-collaborative counterparts.